MarrisSparrisNilsson/AAIS_project/README.md

 Given more time, we would focus on improving the project structure, conducting more thorough testing, and experimenting with better fine-tuning approaches.

-The current solution remains a development prototype with limitations in handling diverse invoice formats and lacks production features like load balancing or advanced monitoring.
+The current solution remains a development prototype with limitations in handling diverse invoice formats and lacks production features like cloud deployment, load balancing and advanced monitoring.